Day 1 Alexander the Great Airport- Skopje – Kamnik winery (D) (20 km)

-As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavour and epitomizing the joyfulness of Macedonians.
+As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavour and epitomising the joyfulness of Macedonians.
 Tikvesh Winery is one of the most important creators of this tradition.
 For more than 125 years, the sky, land, sun and vineyards in the south of Europe, each with its own share, have been a part of the story about Tikvesh wines.
-Tikvesh Winery has been crafting and aging premium Macedonian wines … ever since 1885.
+Tikvesh Winery has been crafting and ageing premium Macedonian wines ever since 1885.
 At the late 70's of the 20th century agro-combine Tikvesh is founded by merging several smaller agricultural cooperatives.
 Tikvesh becomes the largest winery in Southeast Europe.
-In 1973, the wine T’gaza jug, in honor of Struga Poetry Evenings, was crafted and thus a star was born.
-WINERY TIKVESH produces 24 types of wine, out of which the most atractive are: T'ga za jug, Traminec, Kratoshija, Chardonay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikvesh grape brandy – Lozova rakija – Zolta.
+In 1973, the wine T’ga za jug, in honour of Struga Poetry Evenings, was crafted and thus a star was born.
+Winery Tikvesh produces 24 types of wine, out of which the most attractive are: T'ga za jug, Traminec, Kratoshija, Chardonay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikvesh grape brandy – Lozova rakija – Zolta.
 At the Wine Innovation Forum in Paris – 2008, Tikvesh Winery is ranked among the world’s 30 most innovative wine brands.

 Day 6 Ohrid (B, L, D)

 Breakfast.
-Start Ohrid city tour.
+Start the Ohrid city tour.
 One of the oldest towns in Europe, full of history with traces of four thousand years of civilization.
-We will visit famous untouched medieval churches, fortress of Tsar Samuel with a beautiful panorama, the ancient Macedonian-Roman theater, sailing with small boats on the way back to the center.
+We will visit famous untouched medieval churches, the fortress of Tsar Samuel with a beautiful panorama, the ancient Macedonian-Roman theater, sailing with small boats on the way back to the center.
 Explanation of the history, the biggest open air museum of the Byzantheum.
 In the afternoon we take a boat trip to unique prehistoric settlement on water from the Bronze Age, the most visited site in Macedonia.
 Explanation by the professional curator.
-We continue sailing to the extraordinary monument of nature - lake springs and the monastery of St. Naum from 9-th century.
-The first Cyrillic and Glagholitic alphabet was found in this monastery and they are still standing at the pillars there.
-Lunch in the restaurant in the springs.
+We continue sailing to the extraordinary monument of nature - lake springs and the monastery of St. Naum from 9th century.
+Lunch in a restaurant in the springs.
 Free time.
 Sailing back to the town.
 Dinner in a national restaurant with a folk ansamble and traditional Macedonian songs and dances.
-Overnight in a hotel.
+Overnight in the hotel.

 Day 7 Ohrid - Tetovo - Skopje (180 km) (B, L, D)

-Breakfast at hotel.
-We drive to the ethnically and religiously mixed town Tetovo to visit the unique colorful mosque, painted from outside and inside in different colours, presenting paintings of towns and cities from 19th century, a kind of a Renaissance in the Islamic world.
-After that, close to the capital Skopje, we will visit one of the most beautiful canyons in Europe, Matka, with the river “Treska”.
-We will have lunch break in the restaurant on the bank of the river, possibly river trout, and by small boats we will set sail 6 km upstream to visit the cave Vrelo, full of cave decorations, like stalactites and stalagmites.
-Accommodation in hotel.
+Breakfast at the hotel.
+We drive to the ethnically and religiously mixed town Tetovo to visit the unique Colourful Mosque, painted from outside and inside in different colours, presenting paintings of towns and cities from the 19th century, a kind of a Renaissance in the Islamic world.
+After that, close to the capital Skopje, we will visit one of the most beautiful canyons in Europe, Matka, with the river Treska.
+We will have a lunch break in the restaurant on the bank of the river, possibly river trout, and by small boats we will set sail 6 km upstream to visit the cave Vrelo, full of cave decorations, like stalactites and stalagmites.
+Accommodation in a hotel.
 Farewell dinner in a national restaurant.

 Day 8 Skopje - Alexander the Great Airport (B)